Sides for sandwiches are necessary because there are many cases when a single sandwich is not enough.

 Total time: 45 minutes

-This mac and cheese recipe is straightforward.
+This mac and cheese recipe is straightforward, making it perfect for a dish that goes with chicken tender or your favorite sandwich creations.
 There are no tricks or tweaks here, just the classic process you can easily memorize after one try.

 To make mac and cheese, preheat the oven to 400 degrees F. In the meantime, boil the elbow pasta in salted water, then drain it.
 Next, melt the butter on medium heat, add flour, onion powder, and paprika, and whisk until the mix turns light brown.

 Whisk in the evaporated milk until it’s thickened.
 Remove the pot from heat, add cheese, Parmesan, pasta, salt, and pepper, and mix well.
 Place the pot in the oven and bake for 20 to 25 minutes.
 You can divide it into smaller portions before baking if you like.

 If you are interested in a simpler Mac and Cheese recipe, here’s your answer.